Wavelength-selective nonlinear wavefront control in resonant thin-film lithium niobate metasurfaces: Linear measurements and phase analysis

 \section{Linear measurements and phase analysis}

-To characterize the metasurface, we measured the transmission spectra $T$ of each region of the sample separately.
+To characterize the metasurface, we measured the transmission spectra $T$ of $x$-polarized light from each region of the sample separately.
 As shown in Fig.~\ref{fig:T_and_Phases}(a), the extinction spectrum $\sigma_\text{ext}=1-T$ from region A reveals a Mie-type resonance near $530~\text{nm}$, while region B exhibits two resonances near $530~\text{nm}$ and $565~\text{nm}$.
 Due to slight deviations in dimensions and shape between the design and the fabricated nanostructures, the extracted phase response yields a shift close to $\pi$ around a wavelength of 550~nm.

 To extract the phase shifts associated with these resonances, we fitted a Lorentzian function to the measured extinction spectra.
+Specifically, the extinction spectrum of region A was fitted using two Lorentzian functions --- one for the resonance near 530~nm and one accounting for a broad background.
+For region B, three Lorentzian functions were used — two for the resonances near 530~nm and 565~nm, and one for the broad background.
 The extinction coefficient $\sigma_\text{ext}$ is linked to the imaginary part of the effective polarizability $\alpha$ through the relation:

 where $k = \frac{2\pi n}{\lambda}$ is the wavenumber.
+We note that this relation neglects reflectance, which is a valid approximation here.
+Since no propagating diffraction orders exist ($p = 340$~nm $< \lambda/n \approx 363$~nm at 530~nm), all scattered light is collected in the forward transmission measurement, and $\sigma_\text{ext} = 1 - T$ fully captures the resonant response.
+Absorption losses are negligible given LN's wide bandgap and the small nanoparticle volume, confirming the validity of the Lorentzian fitting and phase extraction.
 Assuming that $\alpha$ follows a complex Lorentzian profile, we first determined $\text{Im}(\alpha)$ from the fitted transmission data.
 This enabled us to reconstruct the full complex polarizability $\alpha$.
 The phase shift $\phi$ introduced by the resonances is then obtained from the argument of the complex polarizability:

 with $\varphi = \arg(\alpha)$.
 These phase shifts govern the wavefront manipulation introduced by the metasurface and play a key role in shaping the transmitted light field.